JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 Make the label text selectable.
 The user may want to search for this option on the Internet or to send a question to support.

 Place the label on the left or above the input field.
-For more details see [Layout](layout.md).
+For more details, see the [Layout](layout.md) topic.

 ### Placeholder